DavidFernandezChaves/ROSUnityCore/README.md

 # ROSUnity
-This is a library to connect [Unity3D](https://unity.com/) to [ROS](https://www.ros.org/) by websocket protocol.
+This is a library to connect [Unity3D](https://unity.com/) and [ROS](https://www.ros.org/) by websocket protocol.

 ## Requirements
-- ROS Kinetic Kame or higher
 - The ROS package: [RosBridge_suit](http://wiki.ros.org/rosbridge_suite).
-- Unity 5.0 or higher.

 ## Installation
-Import the package into your Unity project.
+Clone this repository in to the Assets folder of an Unity project:

 ## Method of use
 1. Instantiate a Gameobject with the "ROS" script attached.